 Ref.
 Question Policy Principles K12 Is there any other issues that could affect the means of escape, for example plastic conduit/loose cables not secured by fire rated fastening?
-Answer Finding/Observation No Some conduit present in the common areas; however, the fixings are steel.
-No other significant observations made at the time of the premises survey.
+Answe r Finding/Observation No No significant issues observed or other observations made at the time of the premises survey.